zstrathe/zstrathe.github.io/index.md

 ### Feature Selection & Image Classification using PySpark
 (Project for CIS 730: Programming Techniques for Data Science and Analytics)

-* Evaluated methods of feature selection and compared performance of image classification algorithms, entirely using the Apache PySpark distributed computing framework with a data set of 500,000 labeled satellite images
+* Evaluated methods of feature selection and compared performance of image classification algorithms, entirely using the Apache PySpark distributed computing framework, with a data set of 500,000 labeled satellite images

 [Link](http://example.com/)<br>
 <img src="images/3_pyspark_classification_project.png?raw=true" width="350"/>